callstack/reassure/README.md

 ### Compare script arguments

-By default, the compare script is run when `npx rn-perf-tests` is executed, as a part of the whole process and changing its parameters is handled by passing parameters to the command itself as described in the [Main Script](#Main-script) section of this documentation.
+By default, the compare script is run when `npx reassure-tests` is executed, as a part of the whole process and changing its parameters is handled by passing parameters to the command itself as described in the [Main Script](#Main-script) section of this documentation.
 However, if executed directly, the script accepts the following arguments: